 New Planet is open to everyone 21 and over with ID required at the door.
 The nearest Metro station is Roppongi.

 Fiesta Latina is a dive bar in Shinjuku that holds many Bachata parties and Salsa events.
-It is located at 1 chome-14Kabukicho, Shinjuku City, Tokyo.
+Specifically it is located at 1 chome-14Kabukicho, Shinjuku City, Tokyo.

 The nearest metro stations are the Jr Shinjuku Station or the Seibu Shinjuku station.

-They have frequent dance lessons normally starting around 7pm and the bar closes around midnight most nights.
+They have frequent dance lessons normally starting around 7pm and after that the bar closes around midnight most nights.

 One of their main Bachata instructors is Kana.
-She is a Salsa & Bachata instructor and the Director of Alma Tokyo.
+She is a Salsa & Bachata instructor as well as the Director of Alma Tokyo.
 As the director of Alma Tokyo, her Tokyo dance teams have won multiple titles including 2nd place at the Asia Bachata Open 2019 and also 2nd place at the Japan Bachata Cup 2019.

 Note: This bar can be challenging to find in Shinjuku so make sure to have their Facebook page on your phone in case you need assistance from a friendly local.